pablof7z/chardin.js/README.md

 ## Adding data for the instructions

+Add the instructions to your container for sequenced mode:

+`data-sequenced`: True to run the sequenced mode `data-auto`: True if you want to pass to each instructions automatically `data-delay`: Number of milliseconds for the delay of the auto mode

 Add the instructions to your elements:

 `data-intro`: Text to show with the instructions
-`data-position`: (`left`, `top`, `right`, `bottom`), where to place the text with respect to the element
+`data-position`: (`left`, `top`, `right`, `bottom`), where to place the text with respect to the element `data-sequence`: Number to sort ascending the instruction (only for sequenced mode)

 ```HTML
 <img src="img/chardin.png" data-intro="An awesome 18th-century painter, who found beauty in everyday, common things." data-position="right" />